 On that note, if you want to learn more about how to reduce your overall toxin burden with my FREE email crash course - click here.

 You guys know I spend a long time researching and speaking to brands - one brand that I connected with was Kapa Nui and I fell in love with them!
 It was founded by a board-certified OBGYN who wanted to make products that were safer for humans AND our planet.
 I wish more OBGYNs were as 'woke' as she is, and realized the importance endocrine disruptors played in many obstetric and gynecological issues.

 ANYWAY, they were kind enough to offer my audience a ONE OFF discount with code PLATEFULHEALTH.
-Please note this nail varnish needs their own remover and they do not recommend wearing it beyond 10-14 days.
+Please note this nail varnish needs its own remover, it cannot be removed using a standard polish remover (check out the video on their website) and they do not recommend wearing it beyond 10-14 days.